ThoughtWorksInc/each/README.md

 The `await` mechanism in Stateless Future is implemented by an algorithm called [CPS transform](https://en.wikipedia.org/wiki/Continuation-passing_style).
 When learning [scalaz](https://scalaz.github.io/scalaz/), we found that the same algorithm could be applied for any monadic expression, including `Option` monad, `IO` monad, and `Future` monad.
 So we started this project, Each.

 Each is a superset of `await` syntax.
 Each supports multiple types of monads, while `await` only works with `Future`.
-When we perform a CPS transform for monadic expression with the `Future` monad, the use case looks almost the same as the `await` syntax in [Stateless Future](https://github.com/qifun/stateless-future)
+When we perform a CPS transform for monadic expression with the `Future` monad, the use case looks almost the same as the `await` syntax in [Stateless Future](https://github.com/qifun/stateless-future).
+Each is like F#'s [Computation Expressions](https://msdn.microsoft.com/en-us/library/dd233182.aspx), except Each reuses the normal Scala syntax instead of reinventing new syntax.

 For example: